 If you like your tiramisu with a good kick of marsala, Post's tiramisu is for you.
 Layers of coffee-soaked savoiradi biscuits and creamy mascarpone are drowned in a custardy masala zabaione that will knock your socks off.
 It's the perfect way to finish off date night at one of Perth's most romantic restaurants.

 This place is little Italy to a tee—complete with red and white checked tablecloths, Italian waiters shouting across the room, melodious tarantella music and of course, the all-important tiramisu lauded by many as ‘the best ever’.
 We don’t know about that, but Ciao Italia's tiramisu definitely has the thickest layers of mascarpone ever, plus a generous drizzling of chocolate sauce and cream on top… too much?
 Never.

 It's hard to save room for much more than pizza at Monsterella, but practice some self-control next time you're there, trust us.
 These guys use a sponge base instead of ladyfingers and the result is light, fluffy and completely moreish.
 It's topped with a dark chocolate mousse that you won't want to share, so order one all for yourself.

 Canteen Pizza & Il Lido

-So big it can comfortably feed a table of six (no mean feat when we’re talking dessert), the tiramisu over at sister venues Il Lido and Canteen Pizza is a force of richness to be reckoned with.
+So big it can comfortably feed a table of six (no mean feat when we’re talking dessert), the cold drip tiramisu over at sister venues Il Lido and Canteen Pizza is a force of richness to be reckoned with.
 If a brick is what sits at one end of the spectrum when it comes to the consistency of rectangular shaped objects, this tiramisu sits at the other—perfectly spongey, creamy and melt-in-your-mouth.
 The coffee powder dusted over the top alone will have you dotting up the remnants with a wet fingertip.